How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Background

 \subsection{Trust \& Safety Domains}

-Defense against online harms is not the sole responsibility of technology platforms but is instead managed by a diverse, multi-stakeholder ecosystem.
+Defense against online harms is not the sole responsibility of technology platforms but is instead managed by a diverse, multi-\allowbreak stake\-hold\-er ecosystem.
 This network includes platform Trust \& Safety teams, civil society organizations, government agencies, academic researchers studying emerging threats, and industry bodies that facilitate cross-company collaboration~\cite{DTSP2025}.
 The resilience of this ecosystem relies on effective coordination, as no single actor can address these complex challenges alone.

 Our work focuses on five key domains where this ecosystem confronts persistent, high-severity threats: child safety, election integrity, hate and harassment, scams, and violent extremism.
 We briefly describe these domains and some of the existing technologies used for detection and removal.
 A more exhaustive discussion of content moderation can be found in Singhal \etal~\cite{singhal2023sok} along with some of the professional challenges in Moran \etal~\cite{moran2025}.